Clips

 To trigger a Clip in real-time, simply press the Grid Pad corresponding to the desired Clip.

-When triggered, clips synchronize to the End Of Bar (EOB), ensuring that timing remains consistent regardless of when the clip is activated.
+When triggered, clips synchronize to the End Of Sheet (EOS), ensuring that timing remains consistent regardless of when the clip is activated.

 To trigger all clips in a specific column across tracks, hold the SHIFT Button and press the Page Button above the target column.